COURSE CODE: CONT504

 This course meets Ontario Regulation 184/97 that requires each full credit course consist of at least 125 hours of work.
 Candidates are required by the Ontario College of Teachers to spend 125 hours on course related work and assignments for Special Education, Part I.

-By the time you complete Special Education Part 1, you'll know about:
+By the time you complete Special Education Part 1, you will know about:

 1. Ministry legislation, regulations, guidelines, funding and support documents as well as the organization of special education in Ontario.